Acknowledging SSHRC support

 - Contact information

 Federal support for research is an investment by Canadians.
 As such, it is important for taxpayers to know how their research dollars are being spent.
-By demonstrating the social, economic and cultural value of their social sciences and humanities research, SSHRC award recipients help strengthen public understanding of and support for SSHRC-funded research.
+By demonstrating the social, economic and cultural value of their social sciences and humanities research, SSHRC funding recipients help strengthen public understanding of and support for SSHRC-funded research.

-- Conducting media interviews, speeches and presentations at conferences and workshops;
+- conducting media interviews, speeches and presentations at conferences and workshops;

-- Receiving an honour or award;
+- receiving an honour or award;

-- Creating conference or workshop materials, web materials, press releases and other media materials; and
+- creating conference or workshop materials, web materials, press releases and other media materials; and

-- Submitting publications, project reports, monographs, videos or films and other outputs of the research project, citing the name of the funding opportunity.
+- submitting publications, project reports, monographs, videos or films and other outputs of the research project, citing the name of the funding opportunity.